Mind to Memory: Applying Cognitive Science in the Classroom

 Design lessons that stick using retrieval practice, spacing and cognitive load principles—tailored for Bangladeshi classrooms.

 Why do pupils forget what we’ve taught them?
 This course unlocks the science of memory so you can design learning that lasts.
-You’ll explore retrieval practice, spaced repetition and cognitive load theory—decades of research showing clear gains in long-term retention and higher-order thinking.
+You’ll explore retrieval practice, spaced repetition and cognitive load theory—decades of research showing clear gains in long-term retention and deeper understanding, even in large, exam-focused Bangladeshi classes.

 What to expect